Conference dates: 30 October–2 November 2024

 DIY Culture

-• Gábor Kőszegi (Museum of Ethnography) and Tamás Móser (Museum of Ethnography), Objects Born Of Lack – Peculiar Object Making Practices In Hungary During State Socialism
+• Gábor Kőszegi (Museum of Ethnography) and Tamás Móser (Museum of Ethnography), Objects Born of Lack: Peculiar Object Making Practices in Hungary during State Socialism

 • Madis Vasser and Maria Muuk, Terra Low Tech Theme Park

-• Robertho Miguel Paredes Coral (University of Tartu), Visual Narratives Of The Forest And Tambopata Amazonian Cosmovision
+• Robertho Miguel Paredes Coral (University of Tartu), Visual Narratives of the Forest and Tambopata Amazonian Cosmovision

 Lunch